matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-- We declare the resource (reader variable) before the try block so that it will be in scope for the finally block
+- We declare the resource (reader variable) before the try block so that it will be in scope for the finally block.
-- By putting the new FileReader(...), the catch is able to handle any IOError exception from thrown when opening file
+- By putting the `new FileReader(...)`, the catch is able to handle any IOError exception from thrown when opening file.
-- We need a reader .close() in the finally block because there are some exception paths that we cannot intercept
+- We need a reader `.close()` in the finally block because there are some exception paths that we cannot intercept
-either in the try block or in catch block
+either in the try block or in catch block.
-- However, since an exception might have been thrown before reader was initialized, we also need an explicit null test
+- However, since an exception might have been thrown before reader was initialized, we also need an explicit null test.
-- Finally, the reader .close() call might throw an exception
+- Finally, the reader `.close()` call might throw an exception.

-#### The `throws` clause in a method declaration
+**The `throws` clause in a method declaration.**

 - Java's checked exception mechanism requires the programmer to declare that certain methods could throw specified
 checked exceptions.
 This is done using the throws clause